JuliaBooks/Books.jl/README.md

 ### Windows

 Currently, this package (probably) does not work on Windows.
-The fixes should be fairly easy.
+This seems to be due to differences in maximum file path lengths.
-I simply have to look into it a bit more.
+I have to look into it a bit more to fix it, but it's not a priority for me.

 ### Getting help